 Water offerings are probably the most common offering made in Tibetan Buddhism.
-As practitioners, we can appreciate the ease as well as the profound meaning of this practice.
+As practitioners, we can easily understand how to join in this activity.
+But we can also appreciate the profound meaning of this practice.
 In this excerpt from Khenpo Gyaltsen’s A Lamp Illuminating the Path to Liberation: An Explanation of Essential Topics for Dharma Students, Khenpo explains the tradition of this offering.

 How to Make Water Offerings, and their Benefits

 Offering butter lamps and making water offerings are known as material offerings.
 Making prostrations, circumambulations, and the like are known as offerings of veneration.
 Striving in study, contemplation, and meditation are known as offerings of practice.

 This tradition was accepted by the masters of the past as a practice unique to Tibet, established there by the peerless master Atiśa and not found in any other land.
 The story goes that, when he first arrived in Ngari, Atiśa was exceptionally taken with the landscape of the region.
 It made him think that one could accumulate limitless merit by simply offering water to the Three Jewels using the pure groundwater so readily available in Tibet.
 Thereby, the tradition of making water offerings is said to have originated in that region.

 According to Gendün Chöpel, however, this tradition had already long been propagated in countries such as India and Burma.
 Water offerings are said to have more powerful benefits than other material offerings, including even gold and silver.
 This is because water is unlike any other offering substance, for rich and poor alike can relinquish water more easily than any other offering substance.
 It can be offered without regret, untainted by stinginess and the like, for the sake of merit and virtue.